 “Hi, Brandon.
 I’m in Ketchum, Idaho with Steve Cohen.
 We’re returning the antler’s Hunter stole from Hemingway.
 I thought you might be interested in the story for BroBible.
 It’s very macho.”

 Anita is my long-time mentor and former boss.
 In college, I worked for her as a research assistant for Ancient Gonzo Wisdom, a book of Hunter’s collected interviews over the decades.
-After I graduated from Penn State, I moved to Woody Creek to finish the research for the book and watch over Owl Farm while Anita was finishing a program at Columbia in New York.
+After I graduated from Penn State, I moved to Woody Creek to finish the research for the book and watch over Owl Farm, while Anita finished a program at Columbia in New York.
 I lived in the “hot tub room,” once home to Hunter’s hot tub from the ’80s until his death in 2005.

 We’ve stayed in touch after I left Colorado for New York.